Frequently asked questions about Quick Note integration.

 How can I add or export Quick Notes?

-With Articles +, you can select text to create native annotations and export them from your library in text or markdown format.
+With Articles +, you can select text to create native annotations and export them from your library in text, markdown or json format.

 At the moment, third-party apps can not directly add Quick Notes or have access to content inside Apple's Notes app.
 It is therefore not supported to add selected text or highlights to Quick Note and annotation export will not include your notes.